OuhscBbmc/prairie-outpost-public/documentation/architecture/architecture.md

 ### HSC Warehouse (column 3)
 A [column-major data structure](http://searchdatamanagement.techtarget.com/definition/columnar-database) is preferred over the the typical OLTP database, because it is optimized for batch processing.
 The development team is currently working withthe [columnstore feature in SQL Server 2016](http://searchsqlserver.techtarget.com/feature/SQL-Server-2014-columnstore-index-the-good-the-bad-and-the-clustered), since it's relatively easy to find programmers that are comfortable with SQL Server, and Campus IT supports hosted versions of it.

 Depending on the types of free text it will store, a "document database", or some type of NoSQL database may be incorporated.
-There are other datasources besides EMRs; however they're mostly contained by conventional databases, and thus won't require the flexibility and headaches of NoSQL.
+There are other data sources besides EMRs; however they're mostly contained by conventional databases, and thus won't require the flexibility and headaches of NoSQL.
 The third column of the CDW ecosystem is platform agnostic as possible; its incoming and outgoing interfaces have been specified so that the column's implementation could be replaced (with something like i2b2) without re-developing the other five columns.

 The internals of the warehouse need to be flexible, and not try to pursue 'the right way' to represent data.
 At the very least, it needs to anticipate and accommodate: